Universality in one-dimensional hierarchical coalescence processes: Model and results

-\begin{Lemma} For any given initial condition $\xi \in \cN(d_{\rm min})$ the following holds: \begin{itemize} \item[$(i)$] $\xi(t) \subset \xi(s)$ if $s \leq t$, \item[$(ii)$] the configuration $\xi(t) $ is constant on bounded intervals eventually in $t$, \item[$(iii)$] there exists a unique element $\xi(\infty)$ in $\cN(d_{\rm max})$ such that $\xi(t)\cap I=\xi(\infty)\cap I$ for all large enough $t$ (depending on $I$) and all bounded intervals $I$. \end{itemize} \end{Lemma} Due to the above Lemma, $\xi(\infty)$, the SPP representing the asymptotical state of the coalescence process, is well defined.
+Due to the above lemma, $\xi(\infty)$, the SPP representing the asymptotical state of the coalescence process, is well defined.
 Our first main result is given by the following two theorems.
-It states that, starting from a left-bounded renewal (respectively a $\mathbb{Z}$--stationary or stationary renewal) SPP $\xi$, at a later time $t$ the coalescence process $\xi(t)$ remains of the same type.
+It states that, starting from a left-bounded renewal (resp., a~$\mathbb{Z}$-stationary or stationary renewal) SPP $\xi$, at a later time~$t$ the coalescence process $\xi(t)$ remains of the same type.
 Moreover, there exists a key identity between the Laplace transform of the interval law at time $t=0$ and time $t=\infty$.
-This equation, that we call \emph{one-epoch recursive equation}, will play a crucial role in a recursive scheme for the hierarchical coalescence process.
+This equation, that we call \textit{one-epoch recursive equation}, will play a crucial role in a recursive scheme for the hierarchical coalescence process.